-- 6 Turn on the Organ Section by pressing its ON button - 7 Try out the loaded Organ sound and adjust it as desired, or load an Organ Preset by pressing the Preset Library Organ button and selecting a Preset like in the previous Synth example. - While adjusting the sound of a Layer it can be monitored on its own by pressing the SOLO button in the Program area and pressing the button for that Layer to give it focus.
+- Try out the loaded Organ sound and adjust it as desired, or load an Organ Preset by pressing the Preset Library Organ button and selecting a Preset like in the previous Synth example. - While adjusting the sound of a Layer it can be monitored on its own by pressing the SOLO button in the Program area and pressing the button for that Layer to give it focus.
 Solo is exited by pressing Solo again, or with Shift/Exit.